J. Jill Suitor

 parent-adult child relations, family caregiving, sibling relations in adulthood, interpersonal relations & well-being, mixed methods

-Dr. J. Jill Suitor (Ph.D., SUNY-Stony Brook, 1985) in a Distinguished Professor of Sociology and a Faculty Associate of the Center on Aging and the Life Course.
-Her research focuses on interpersonal relations and well-being, particularly relationships between parents and adult children and among adult siblings.
-She is especially interested in studying these processes in the context of family caregiving.
-Her research has been supported by the National Institute on Aging, the National Institute of Mental Health, and the Spencer Foundation, and has resulted in the publication of more than 120 journal articles and book chapters.
-She is Deputy Editor-in-Chief of Innovation in Aging and Associate Editor of The Journal of Gerontology: Social Sciences, both of which are sponsored by the Gerontological Society of America and published by Oxford University Press.
-She has also served as a member of the National Institutes of Health Study Section on Personality, Social Psychology, and Interpersonal Processes.
-She regularly teaches graduate and undergraduate courses on family relationships across the life course with particular emphasis on later-life families.
-Since 2001, she has led the Within Family Differences Study (WFDS), an NIH-supported mixed-method panel investigation of the causes and consequences of within-family differences and parental favoritism in more than 550 multigenerational families.
+Dr. J. Jill Suitor is Distinguished Professor of Sociology and a Faculty Associate of the Center on Aging and the Life Course at Purdue University.
+Her research focuses the effects of interpersonal relations on well-being, particularly relationships among parents, adult children, and adult grandchildren as well as adult siblings.
+Her research has been supported by the National Institute on Aging, the National Institute of Mental Health, the Spencer Foundation, and the USDA for a total of more than 30 years and has resulted in the publication of more than 150 journal articles and book chapters.
+She has also served as a standing member of the National Institutes of Health Study Sections on Personality, Social Psychology, and Interpersonal Processes and Social Sciences and Population Studies.
+She has received the Behavioral and Social Sciences Distinguished Career Award from the Gerontological Society of America and the Matilda White Riley Distinguished Scholar Award from the Section on Aging and the Life Course of the American Sociological Association.
+She is an elected Fellow of the Gerontological Society of America and an elected member of the Sociological Research Association.
+Since 2001, she has led the Within Family Differences Study (WFDS), a mixed-methods NIA-supported panel investigation of the causes and consequences of within-family differentiation across three generations in more than 550 families.

 Faculty Associate: Center on Aging and the Life Course